Welcome to the Krug lab at CSU Los Angeles. We study the ecology and evolution of marine animals, focusing

 larval stages that metamorphose into the adult form.
 Feeding larvae

-flow and allow colonization of new habitats in species that have limited
+maintains gene flow and allows colonization of new habitats in species

-mobility as adults (think clams.. where's a clam gonna go?)
-Repeatedly
+with limited adult mobility (think clams.. where's a clam gonna go?)

-in most animal groups, some species have evolved larvae that don't need
+Repeatedly in most animal groups, some species have evolved larvae that

-Why some species lose highly dispersive larvae from their life cycle remains
+Why some species lose dispersive larvae from their life cycle remains a puzzle.

-a scientific mystery.
-Theory predicts dramatic effects of such transitions on
+Theory predicts dramatic effects of such transitions on population dynamics,

-population dynamics, gene flow, speciation, range size, and rates of
+gene flow, speciation, range size, and rates of molecular evolution.
+We study

-traits associated with shifts over the evolutionary history of a group.
+(2) by identifying traits associated with such shifts over evolutionary time.

-bottom: egg mass of the sea comparing (1) population genetic structure of related, ecologically similar
+top: veliger larva of a snail (1) population genetic structure of related, ecologically similar species that

-slug Elysia subornata, with a species that differ in their larval lifespan, and (2) differential colonization
+slug Elysia subornata, with a diversity among populations in species that produce alternative larval types.

 All images © Patrick Krug.